The difference between anonymizing and pseudonymizing personal data

 Anonymizing personal data

-Anonymizing personal data is also known as data masking.
+Anonymizing personal data is also called data masking.
 Data masking is a method that ensures that data can no longer be used to identify a person.
 Anonymizing data is irreversible.
-According to the GDPR, this also makes anonymized data no longer personal data.
-Anonymizing data is valuable, for example, when an organization wants to use data for statistical purposes, but it is not important to trace the data back to a person.
+According to the GDPR, anonymized data is therefore no longer personal data.
+Anonymizing data is valuable, for example, when an organization wants to use data for statistical purposes, but it is not important to trace this data back to a person.

 Anonymizing data should be done by an authorized person and within the applicable rules.